PSP-Archive/ARK-4/README.md

 <img src=".github/screenshots/pro_shell.jpg" width="450"></a>

 #### Vanilla Mode
-If the `Recovery App` is unavailable (i.e. `Full Installations`), or for a better/easier diagnostics, you can run `ARK` in `Vanilla Mode`, which temporarily disables settings and plugins when running `ARK` or booting any game.
+If the `Recovery App` is unavailable, or for a better/easier diagnostics, you can run `ARK` in `Vanilla Mode`, which temporarily disables settings and plugins when running `ARK` or booting any game.

 <p></p>